dreth/NLVertalingenEnLidwoorden/README.md

-# subtlex-nl-translations
+# NLVertalingenEnLidwoorden
-Taking subtlex-nl word frequency data, translating using google api and adding articles for nouns with the purpose of making an anki deck
+Taking subtlex-nl and wordlex word frequency data, translating using a translator api and adding articles for nouns with the purpose of making an anki deck

 I do not own or made subtlex-nl, the website is here: http://crr.ugent.be/programs-data/subtitle-frequencies/subtlex-nl